 Scheduling regular checkups with your dentist can help you prevent tooth decay from weakening your teeth.
 Regular checkups typically include a professional cleaning which can remove plaque that, if left untreated, can turn into severe tooth decay.

 In addition to a professional cleaning, your regular checkup often includes a visual examination.
 During the visual examination, your dentist will look for any visible signs of tooth decay.
-If any problems are spotted, your dentist will recommend treatment options that will prevent the spread of tooth decay and cause your teeth to further weaken.
+If any health problems are spotted, your dentist will recommend treatment options that will prevent the spread of tooth decay and cause your teeth to further weaken.

 Other Causes of Cracked or Broken Teeth